 Please use Twitter, #ALOFinland in advance to send interesting topics to discuss and questions to answer.

-- Learn about interesting and innovative practical experiments and pedagogy in Finnish preschools and primary education.
+- Learn about interesting and innovative practical experiments and pedagogy in Finnish education, preschools and primary education.

 - Learn to share, benchmark and collaborate in a global MOOC community.